Supporting children through the loss of a loved one

 What we can offer

-Jigsaw (South East) in partnership with Macmillan Cancer Support is a service for children and young people aged 0-19, who have a family member with a life-threatening condition.
+Jigsaw (South East) funded by The National Lottery Community Fund provides a service for children and young people aged 0-19, who have a family member with a life-threatening condition.

 • Initial meeting at home or at school